5 HIIT Treadmill Workouts to Build Speed and Fitness

 #5: Hit the Distance HIIT Treadmill Workout

-In this HIIT treadmill workout, rather than going for time with each interval, you’ll be running for distance.
+In this HIIT treadmill workout, rather than competing for time with each interval, you’ll run for distance.

 You’ll cover three miles for the intervals portion of the workout, with two miles at race pace.